 Fostering an Inclusive Environment for Students

-The office offers programs and services to foster an environment in which all students can thrive.
-These programs and services include, but are not limited to, KEEP (Kenyon Educational Enrichment Program), academic success and leadership programs, and the mentoring program REACH (Recognizing Each Other’s Ability to Conquer the Hill).
+The Office of Diversity, Equity, and Inclusion offers programs and services to foster an environment in which all students can thrive.
+These programs and services include, but are not limited to the selective Kenyon Educational Enrichment Program (KEEP); the mentoring program, Recognizing Each Other’s Ability to Conquer the Hill (REACH); student support funds; and much more!

 A Cultural Support System